 It was hard seeing him in full despite his size as the view was obstructed by poles to which pink phones had been attached.
 Damn those sheltie sticks!
 What struck me as ironic where the millions of selfie shots with people poking their elbows at others, blocking the way and carelessly walking past the inscriptions of the sacrifices that had to be made to achieve freedom.
 The feeling of sacrifice and humility was long gone from this monument turned tourist trap.
 Be that as it may, it is still a must if you visit as much as you can of Washington DC in a day.

-Down Memorial Lane
+Down Memorial Lane in Washington DC

 The sunlight was fading fast and painting pink clouds in the water that lead to a new rusty red Washington Monument.
 I explored the Korean War Memorial and tried to envision how it must have felt to hike through the jungle on a life and death mission, fearing an imminent attack and remembering loved ones at home.
 I couldn’t.
 On I treaded to the WWII Memorial and a round of pillars for each US state, after which I made a quick turn and headed straight for the White House.
 Or so I thought.
 It is not exactly located as pictured in the map.